 Offspring of the Cabernet Franc and Sauvignon Blanc grapes, Cabernet Sauvignon is one of the most renowned red grapes of the world, rivalled only by Merlot for worldwide plantings and popularity.

-Its power base is in Bordeaux and especially on the Left Bank in Medoc and Pessac-Leognan, but it is grown in virtually all parts of the New and Old World including Napa, Sonoma, Bolgheri, Coonawarra, Margaret River and Penedes.
+Its power base is in Bordeaux and especially on the Left Bank in Medoc and Pessac-Leognan, but it is grown in virtually all parts of the New and Old World.

-This wine is clear and bright, deep ruby with generous legs.
+Magnum – February 2014 (11 years old) – This wine is deep ruby with generous legs.
 On the nose it’s clean and still developing with pronounced aromas of ripe red fruit (raspberry, red currant, dried strawberry) and deep blackberry, the kind you pick on wild vines in August.
 There is significant vanilla along with nutmeg, sweet cedar, light kid glove leather and a slight quality of sage.
+The palate is dry with good acidity and ripe tannins with the slightest and most satisfyingly small streaks of grip.
+There are flavours of Damson and red plums, black and red currants, more dried strawberry and ripe blackberry.
+Significant spice box, sweet tobacco and vanilla complement the finish.